 With its 6GB of graphics memory, it is great both for modern games, and future games that are yet to be released.

 However, although the card is not noisy, it is never completely silent, even in idle mode.
 When you install this graphics card, you will notice that your computer will slightly change the noise.
 Also, the graphics card will pretty quickly reach a temperature of more than 80°.
-After all, not having a backplate might be seen as a flaw for some users.
+After all, not having a backplate might be a flaw for some users.
 On the other side, although it doesn’t have back protection, it will help in cooling and prevent trapping the heat.

 EVGA GeForce GTX 1080 Ti Review

 This graphics card seems to be one of the best in terms of price and quality (performance) it provides.
 Unlike the previous one, the GTX 980, it is based on the Pascal architecture.
-It is equipped with amazing 11GB of GDDR5X graphics memory and a new GP102-350 GPU, making it a great graphics card for the modern era.
+It comes with amazing 11GB of GDDR5X graphics memory and a new GP102-350 GPU, making it a great graphics card for the modern era.
 We know that “Ti” in the name stands for Titan, and it is completely justified.

 It features 3584 CUDA cores, 224 texture units, a memory controller of 352 bits and, as mentioned, 11GB of high-quality and proven graphics memory, with a memory bandwidth of 484 GB/s.